gamesbrainiac/StackWatch/README.md

 Note, that as of now, you need to set your own weights.
 And this can be done by modifying the `_weights` dict inside of `StackObjects.Question`.

 The tags that are being watched is configured in `watcher.py`.
-Right now there are plans to include arguments being accepted into `watcher.py`, and there will also be a set of default arguments.
 To change tags in `watcher.py` simply add or remove a tag from the list:

     ...
     tags = 'python ruby django c c++ java php scala javascript'.split() ...

+Or you can simply pass in your own arguments:

+    python watcher.py node javascript python django scala coffeescript

 Plans
 -----